Professional Reviews

 Bottom Line

-I don’t recommend using VPNTunnel because it’s not safe and there are much better VPNs available in 2023.
-It has 256-bit AES encryption and a kill switch, but its no-logs policy only covers servers in Sweden (the provider doesn’t make it clear if it logs user IPs on servers in other countries) and the VPN leaks DNS data if you use the L2TP/IPSec and PPTP protocols.
-What’s more, VPNTunnel can’t access popular sites like Netflix, has very slow speeds, has a small server network, and doesn’t have extra features like split-tunneling or advanced features like RAM-only servers.
+I don’t recommend using VPNTunnel because it’s not safe and there are much better VPNs available in 2024.
+It has 256-bit AES encryption and a kill switch, but its no-logs policy isn’t independently audited and the VPN leaks DNS data if you use the L2TP/IPSec and PPTP protocols.
+What’s more, VPNTunnel doesn’t work with popular sites like Amazon Prime, has very slow speeds, has a small server network, and doesn’t have extra features like split-tunneling or advanced features like RAM-only servers.
 Also, it only has iOS and Windows apps, and its email and ticketing system support is not responsive or helpful.
 VPNTunnel has paid monthly and yearly plans, which are covered by a measly 7-day money-back guarantee.

 About the Author